Layan002/Web-task3-Use-http-request-in-ESP32-and-Wokwi/README.md

 ```
 response.raise_for_status()
 ```
-- This to show the reason of any potential error if it occurs.
+- This is to show the reason of any potential error if it occurs.
 ------------------------------------------------------------------

 ```